 is now the official publication of the Minnesota Council on Family Relations.

-MinneNews is an ongoing listserv intended to be a timely vehicle to share research articles, book reviews, conferences, and events submitted by MNCFR members.
-Events, news, or articles you would like to share or if you would like to receive MinneNews posts, email Tammy Dunrud at [email protected].
+MinneNews is a newsletter intended to be a timely vehicle to share research articles, book reviews, conferences, and events submitted by MNCFR members.

 Lessons from the Canada Goose by Dr. Ada Alden, CFLE 5/15/17